A world of art, theater, music, history, nature and play!

 Wine Lovers’ Paradise

-The Finger Lakes and the area surrounding it are known for producing excellent wine, particularly for world-renowned Rieslings.
+The Finger Lakes area is known for producing excellent wine, particularly for world-renowned Rieslings.
 Breathtaking views, exceptional wine… what more could you want?
 Pick out a few of the many wineries to visit while you’re in town:

 That being said, the region also boasts a number of breweries, distilleries and hard-cider producers.